ardnyx/tetris/README.md

 ![image](https://github.com/ardnyx/tetris/assets/86859621/2d06fcea-6dd2-4d49-a358-2220d0feb42c)
 <b>Workaround:</b> For Windows based OS, Press Ctrl - to zoom out.
 For MacOS, Cmd - to zoom out.

+## Missing Features
+### Hold
+The hold feature proved to be a challenge.
+One of the challeneges in implementing this feature was clearing out the current tetromino from the place where the hold was initiated.

+### Next Tetrominoes
+In the recent versions of tetris, you can see what the current tetrominoes are upcoming next.
+Due to the nature of the Math.random method, we could not formulate the logic to show the upcoming "n" tetrominoes using the method.

 ## The Team, MJ's Servants
 Quilatan, Marcis Joseph - Team Leader, and Time Trial & Reversed Flex Mod Developer <br>
 Tagle, Jel Kyann - Programmer and Lead Design Artist <br>